dcdpr/did-btcr2/chapters/CRUD-Operations.md

 The output of encoding the identifier is the newly created DID.

-Note: When creating from a ::Genesis Document::, it is likely that creators will want to include information, such as ::Beacons:: and other service endpoints, which requires online interactions, e.g., to establish a unique
+Note: When creating from an ::Initial DID Document::, it is likely that creators will want to include information, such as ::Beacons:: and other service endpoints, which requires online interactions, e.g., to establish a unique
 ::Beacon Address:: for updates.

 #### Algo 1: Create Genesis Bytes from Public Key {.tabbed}